NotSoToxic/Custom-Discord-Bot/README.md

 # Custom Discord Bot

-A basic discord bot that can play music with prefix music commands and can be used as a platform to access chatgpt on discord.
+A basic discord bot that can play music with prefix music commands and can be used as a platform to access Chatgpt on discord.